BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 ## IS VALID EMAIL: Write a method `is_valid_email` that takes in a string and returns a boolean indicating whether or not it is a valid email address.

+At the beginning, we'll split our string on an @ symbol to get everything to the left of the @ and everything to the right of the @.
+If we only have one @ symbol in our string, then we should have a length of 2 in that parts array.
+If we don't have a length of 2, we'll return false.

+Beyond that, we'll need to confirm the left side of the string contains alphanumeric characters.
+We'll iterate through each character, and if we find one that isn't, then we return false.

+Then we verify the right hand side to see if it contains exactly one dot.
+If we split the right hand side of the dot, we should get an array of length 2.
+Or else, we return false.

+The code we want to use here is:

+        def is_valid_email(str)
+        # CRITERIA 1: @ symbol
+            parts = str.split("@") # get you an array of parts, before and after the @ symbol

+            if parts.length != 2 # if output isn't two parts...
+                return false # then return false (check for 3+ parts) end

+        # CRITERIA 2: only lowercase alphanumeric letters used - need to reference the alphabet

+            left = parts[0]
+            right = parts[1]
+            alpha = "abcdefghijklmnopqrstuvwxyz"

+            left.each_char do |char|
+                if !alpha.include?(char) # if char not in alphabet return false
+                end
+            end

+            if right.split(".").length == 2 # if there's exactly one dot, we should have an array of two return true # if array has length 2, return true, b/c means there are two parts else
+                return false
+            end

+        end

+This outputs to:

+        true
+        true
+        false
+        false
+        false
+        false

+## ARRAY TRANSLATE: Write a method array_translate that takes in an array whose elements alternate between words and numbers.
+The method should return a string where each word is repeated the number of times that immediately follows in the array.